Ankononenko/s21_matrix/linux_monitoring_v2/README.md

 ## Part 8.
 A ready-made dashboard

-After all, why make your own dashboard when, as they say, "everything has already been stolen before us"?
-Why not get a ready-made dashboard that has all the metrics you need?

 **== Task ==**

 ##### Download the ready-made dashboard *Node Exporter Quickstart and Dashboard* from **Grafana Labs** official website.